 When you are facing a mixing session, ask yourself which piece of work could be used as a reference and constantly compare the sound to see if your mixing steps will produce the desired result.
 When I first mixed with a reference track during my apprenticeship, I probably made the biggest leap in my perception of music in my career as a sound engineer.

 If this Mixing Tip should be new to you, then I recommend you to try it out.
 It’s best to download a reference track and add it to your DAW of your choice so that it is ready to be played at any time.

 To get the most out of your mix, you should choose a song that sounds great to your ears and also select a similar style of music.
-Pay attention to always adjust the reference track to the volume of your mix – that’s really important!
-And not add any sound altering plugins on the master channel.
+Pay attention to always adjusting the reference track to the volume of your mix – that’s really important!
+And not add any sound-altering plugins on the master channel.

 Using a reference track is an excellent way to quickly and easily check what you need to do to improve your mix.